 Continuing on a half mile, it’s a short trek up to Copper Lake.
 There’s a rather wide stream that requires crossing.
 This is the outlet of Copper Lake that connects to Lake Malachite.
 There are enough large rocks to jump to that you won’t have to put your feet in the water.
 The lake is pristine.
 Brilliant blue water with a spectacular rocky backdrop and waterfalls cascading down the sheer cliffs.
 Many people were stopping here to set up camp or take a quick dip in the lake.
 While one of the biggest lakes on the trail, campsites were extremely limited.
 Most of the available campsites were right on the trail.

-Eventually reaching Little Heart Lake, the trail to get to the campsite is unmarked and easy to pass.
+Eventually reaching Little Heart Lake, the trail to get to the campsite is unmarked and easy to pass by.
 A couple of the sites were still covered in snow, but we found the perfect spot to set up camp.

 Camping at Little Heart Lake